Qinghai, a Pass a Day Keeps the Doctor Away (Chinese Proverb)

 Tibetan Buddhist praying flags (Lung Ta) at the top of the pass

-Daniele has a bit of a cold while I’m bloody tired, it could be the altitude.
-The guys at the restaurant also had rooms and try to sell us one.
-It is clear that the daughter of the manager consults his father to know what price she has to shoot.
-They decide to shoot 120 yuan.
-Ok, they shot too high, we go.
+Daniele has a bit of a cold, while I’m completely exhausted—it could be the altitude.
+The people at the restaurant also had rooms available and tried to sell us one.
+It’s clear that the manager’s daughter consults her father to decide what price to offer.
+They settle on 120 yuan.
+It was too high, so we decided to leave.

-The center of the village is very nice, all the houses have a large veranda.
-We stop to buy boiled eggs and we go to sleep at the foot of the climb that we will face tomorrow.
-We also finally sighted the rodent of the steppes even though we’re not exactly on the steppes.
+The center of the village is very nice, with all the houses having large verandas.
+We stop to buy boiled eggs, then head to sleep at the foot of the climb we’ll face tomorrow.
+We also finally spot the rodent of the steppes, even though we’re not exactly on the steppes.

 Xining, China, pass, mountain, road